1796 United States presidential election: Results

 Nationwide, most electors voted for Adams and a second Federalist or for Jefferson and a second Democratic-Republican, but there were several exceptions to this.
 One elector in Maryland voted for both Adams and Jefferson, and two electors cast votes for Washington, who had not campaigned and was not formally affiliated with either party.
 Pinckney won the second votes from most of the electors who voted for Adams, but 21 electors from New England and Maryland cast their second votes for other candidates, including Chief Justice Oliver Ellsworth.
 Those who voted for Jefferson were significantly less united in their second choice, though Burr won a plurality of the Jefferson electors.
 All eight electors in Pinckney's home state of South Carolina, as well as at least one Pennsylvania elector, cast their ballots for Jefferson and Pinckney.
 In North Carolina, Jefferson won 11 votes, but the remaining 13 were spread among six different candidates from both parties.
 In Virginia, most electors voted for Jefferson and Governor Samuel Adams of Massachusetts.

+Congress counted the electoral results on February 8, 1797, with John Adams opening and reading the votes in his role as President of the Senate.
+Although some contemporary newspapers contested the legal validity of Vermont's electoral votes, no objections against them were raised in congress.
 The result was that Adams received 71 electoral votes, one more than required to be elected president.
 If any two of the three Adams electors in Pennsylvania, Virginia, and North Carolina had voted with the rest of their states, it would have flipped the election.
 Jefferson received 68 votes, nine more than Pinckney, and was elected vice president.
 Burr finished in a distant fourth place with 30 votes.
 Nine other candidates received the remaining 48 electoral votes.
 If Pinckney had won the second votes of all of the New England electors who voted for Adams, he would have been elected president over Adams and Jefferson.